Inside Jennifer Lopez and Ben Affleck's Lavish Wedding Celebration in Georgia - E! Online

 It was a nice day for a white wedding for Jennifer Lopez and Ben Affleck.

 On Aug.
-20, the two tied the knot for the second time in a lavish ceremony in Georgia in front of their family and friends.
+20, the two tied the knot for the second time in a lavish ceremony at his estate in Georgia in front of their family and friends.
 Affleck and Lopez both wore white, as did their guests and wedding party.

 Their kids—the actor and ex-wife Jennifer Garner's three children Violet, 16, Seraphina, 13, and Samuel, 10, and J.Lo and ex-husband Marc Anthony's twins Max and Emme, 14, all took part in the ceremony, which lasted 20 minutes and was officiated by life coach Jay Shetty, an eyewitness told E!
 News.